-Tutorial: Create container for deployment to Azure Container Instances
+Tutorial: Create a container image for deployment to Azure Container Instances

 Azure Container Instances enables deployment of Docker containers onto Azure infrastructure without provisioning any virtual machines or adopting a higher-level service.
 In this tutorial, you package a small Node.js web application into a container image that can be run using Azure Container Instances.

 - Clone application source code from GitHub

 - Create a container image from application source

 - Test the image in a local Docker environment

 In tutorial parts two and three, you upload your image to Azure Container Registry, and then deploy it to Azure Container Instances.

 Before you begin

 az --version to find the version.
 If you need to install or upgrade, see Install the Azure CLI.

 Docker: This tutorial assumes a basic understanding of core Docker concepts like containers, container images, and basic

 Get application code

 The sample application in this tutorial is a simple web app built in Node.js.
 The application serves a static HTML page, and looks similar to the following screenshot:

 git clone https://github.com/Azure-Samples/aci-helloworld.git